 Emilio de la Morena, known for complex folded, paneled and pleated wares inspired by 20th Century artists, will take a subtly different track this season.
 The Spanish-born, London-based designer says he is expressing “the emotional lives” of artists he admires though his Fall 2011 collection, describing it as introspective and personal.
 De la Morena gives W insight into his designs for the upcoming season:

+How is your collection for fall coming along?
 I started working on the concept for the collection after we had finished with our sales campaign in Paris last season, and the process has been quite introspective – so the collection feels very personal.
 It has been a challenging and very interesting process for me.

+What has inspired your designs this season?
 The past few collections have been heavily influenced by the work of artists that I really love and admire.
 This season I have taken a different angle, looking at the lives of some of those artists and the tragedy some of them lived through.
 I have looked at the emotional lives of these artists, and tried to express how they lived through my collection.

+Can you give us any hints?
 There is a strong “Emilio” aesthetic to the collection this season.
 My aesthetic seems to be getting more and more focused and clear as I develop.
 The clothes are much more evolved this season, and have surprised me—but you will have to see them for yourself to see if they surprise you!

+What do you think distinguishes London Fashion Week from the other fashion weeks?
 It is often said of London that it is the home of creativity, and I think this is really true.
 It is a great place for a young designer to start up—there are so many formal and informal support systems that enable you to really make a go of it.
 London itself is so eclectic and full of cultures from all over the world, which I guess is not so different from New York.
 One of the aspects that we could learn from New York though, is to make our businesses into commercial successes.
 I feel that this is the key thing that differentiates London from New York.